Synchronizing with Thunderbird

 This method is only needed if you don’t want to install TBSync.

-Go to your Nextcloud Calendar and click on the 3 dotted menu for the calendar that you want to synchronize which will display an URL that looks something like this:
+Go to your Nextcloud Calendar and click on the 3 dots menu for the calendar that you want to synchronize which will display an URL that looks something like this:

 Choose On the Network: